<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=747520772257475&amp;ev=PageView&amp;noscript=1">

 How AI works

 Artificial Intelligence increases our ability to interpret reality.
-It can be applied in so many areas: to help the user in the purchasing process, to reach a place, make a translation, receive a medical diagnosis, make a reservation or a phone call, select business staff, and even play a game of chess or create a work of art.
+It can be applied in so many areas: to help the user in the purchasing process, to reach a place, make a translation, receive a medical diagnosis, make a reservation or a phone call, select business staff, even play a game of chess, create a work of art, or generating any type of content.

 To get these types of outputs, AI must have enough inputs (i.e., data) to allow it to draw precise conclusions: the best result will be achieved with a large amount of data at hand or with self-learning (machine learning).